-7.5.4 Turbine Operational Curtailment
+7.5.1 Turbine Operational Curtailment

-The Permittee shall operate all facility turbines so that all turbines are locked, or feathered, up to the manufacturer's standard cut-in speed from one-half hour before sunset to one-half hour after sunrise of the following day, from April 1 to October 31 of each year of operation.
+The Permittee shall operate all facility turbines so that all turbines are locked, or feathered, up to the manufacturer's standard cut-in speed, from 1⁄2 hour before sunset to 1⁄2 hour after sunrise, from April 1 to October 31, of each year of operation through the life of the project..
 All operating turbines at the facility must be equipped with operational software that is capable of allowing for adjustment of turbine cut-in speeds.